Experienced Raleigh Divorce Lawyers Answer Your Pressing Questions

 Comprehensive information so you can make informed decisions

 At Hatch, Little & Bunn, LLP, we understand that you may have many questions regarding divorce in North Carolina.
-A knowledgeable family law attorney at our firm can provide an overview of North Carolina divorce law and the legal process.
+A knowledgeable divorce lawyer at our firm can provide an overview of North Carolina divorce law and the legal process.

 Important facts about North Carolina divorce

 North Carolina is a “no fault” state, which means you are not required to prove marital misconduct to get a divorce.
 You must live separately from your spouse for one year and not intend to resume your marriage.